TheRensselaerIDEA/WordleR/README.md

 Live app: https://olyerickson.shinyapps.io/wordler/

-**WordleR** is based on Knuth's list of 5757 most comment five-letter words:
+a. **WordleR** is based on Knuth's list of 5757 most comment five-letter words:
 <br/>&nbsp;&nbsp;&nbsp;https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt

+b.
 Knuth's list was narrowed to 3000 words based on this analysis of English word frequency:
 <br/>&nbsp;&nbsp;&nbsp;https://www.kaggle.com/rtatman/english-word-frequency

-According to news reports, Wordle is actually based on a list of approx 2500 five-letter words agreed upon by the developer and his partner.
+c.
+According to news reports, Wordle is actually based on a list of approx 2500 five-letter words.

+d.
+Wordler's recommended starter words are the top four-vowel words in Knuth's list

-The list of 'guess' words WordleR displays is only a subset of matching words, in no particular order. _We suggest simply chosing the first word!_
+e.
+Wordler's list of 'possible' guesses is a subset of 50 matching words, in word frequency order.
+WordleR's current guess is the top remaining most-frequent word.

+f.
 WordleR is powered by R, the world's greatest data analytics language!

+g.
+WordleR source code available at: https://github.com/TheRensselaerIDEA/WordleR